laserpants/trombone/README.md

 #### AMQP

-RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol (AMQP) — an emerging standard for asynchronous message passing.
-The AMQP middleware integrates Trombone with RabbitMQ, and allows consumer applications to receive notifications when server resources are modified.
+RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol (AMQP) — an emerging standard for multi-purpose asynchronous message passing.
+The AMQP middleware integrates Trombone with RabbitMQ and allows consumer applications to receive notifications when server resources are modified.

 ##### AMQP endpoint